Exposed (Chanté Moore album)

 Exposed is the fourth studio album by American singer Chanté Moore.
 It was released by Silas Records and MCA Records on November 14, 2000, in the United States.
-Recorded between January and August 2000, the album saw Moore working with a range of new collaborators, including duo Tim & Bob, Bryan Michael Cox, and executive producer Jermaine Dupri whose sound took her work further into the contemporary R&B genre and introduced a more "edgy and street-oriented" emphasis to her music.
+Work on Exposed was fast-tracked following the success of "Chanté's Got a Man" (199), with recording taking place between January and August 2000.
+The album saw Moore working with a range of new collaborators, including duo Tim & Bob, Bryan Michael Cox, and executive producer Jermaine Dupri whose sound took her work further into the contemporary R&B genre and introduced a more "edgy and street-oriented" emphasis to her music.

 Upon release, Exposed earned largely positive reviews with most critics praising Moore's vocal performance while others criticised her shift in sound.
 It debuted and peaked at number fifty on the US Billboard 200 and became her second album to reach the top ten of the Top R&B/Hip-Hop Albums chart selling 36,712 copies in its first week, and over 93,000 copies in its first four weeks.
 Exposed was preceded by its lead single "Straight Up", a top 20 success in Belgium and the United Kingdom.
+Follow-up singles "Bitter" and "Take Care of Me" were released in support of the album, though neither matched the international success of "Straight Up."